 - Federal vocational or specialised Baccalaureate + supplementary examination of the Swiss Maturity Commission (passerelle)

 - Bachelor Degree from a Swiss university, from an accredited Swiss university of applied sciences (HES/FH) or from a Swiss university of teacher education (HEP/PH)

 Foreign upper secondary school-leaving certificates are recognised only if they correspond substantially to the Swiss Maturity Certificate.
 They must qualify as general education.
-Foreign school-leaving certificates are considered to be general education if the lst three years of schooling include at least six general education subjects, independent from each other, in accordance with the following list:
+Foreign school-leaving certificates are considered to be general education if, aong other things, the last three years of schooling include at least six general education subjects, independent from each other, in accordance with the following list: